104th Cavalry Regiment: Mexican Expedition and World War I

-On 6 July 1916, subordinate units of the regiment were mustered into Federal service for the Mexican border and stationed at El Paso, TX.
+On 6 July 1916, subordinate units of the regiment were mustered into Federal service for the Mexican border and stationed at El Paso, Texas.
 The unit was mustered out on 22 January 1917.

-On 15 July 1917, the regiment was drafted and mustered into Federal service for World War I as the 103d Headquarters Troop, 28th Division; and on 9 December 1917, as 103d Trench Mortar Battery, 53d Field Artillery, 28th Division.
-It served in both France and Belgium and was mustered out on 12 April 1919, returning to state service with its headquarters at Harrisburg.
+On 15 July 1917, the regiment was drafted and mustered into federal service for World War I as the 103rd Headquarters Troop, 28th Division; and on 9 December 1917, as 103rd Trench Mortar Battery, 53d Field Artillery, 28th Division.
+It served in both France and Belgium and was mustered out on 12 April 1919, elements returning to state service as the 8th Pennsylvania with the regimental headquarters at Harrisburg.